Presenter Biographies

 Jeff Meilander is a Biology PhD Candidate in the Caporaso Lab at Northern Arizona University in Flagstaff Arizona where he studies the microbiomes of human fecal composting using composting toilets.
 Jeff has 20 years of experience working as a professional educator and as the Executive Director of the Flagstaff EcoRanch, a non-profit sustainability education center focused on sustainable agriculture he founded in 2012.

-Programme OCAPI - Laboratoire eau, environnement et systèmes urbains - Ecole nationale des ponts et chaussées
+Programme OCAPI - Laboratoire eau, environnement et systèmes urbains - Ecole nationale des ponts et chaussées, France

 TOPIC: The Kolos project demonstrator